oracle-livelabs/multicloud/coherence-spring/spring-data/spring-data.md

      <copy>curl http://localhost:8080/api/customers/1</copy>
     ```

-    You should see an output similar to the following indicating that the customer has been retrieved and the name is in fact uppercase.
+    You should see an output similar to the following.

     ```json
-     {"id":1,"name":"TIM","balance":1000.0}
+     {"id":1,"name":"Tim","balance":1000.0}
     ```

 ## Learn More